How IoT technology is driving business change

 Without leveraging external information through your phone, your smartwatch would probably look something like this.

-So as we move to a more connected world we’ll start to see more functionality outsourced from the device chipboard onto a cloud based IoT platform.
+As we move to a more connected world, we’ll start to see more functionality outsourced from the device chipboard onto a cloud based IoT platform.

-Take again, for instance, Blossom’s smart watering systems.
-The ‘heavy lifting’ in terms of processing – a mashup of local weather data, plant information, and site-specific conditions to calculate exactly how much water is needed – is undertaken remotely from the sensor.
+With Blossom’s smart watering systems, the ‘heavy lifting’ in terms of processing – a mashup of local weather data, plant information, and site-specific conditions to calculate exactly how much water is needed – is undertaken remotely from the sensor.

 Governments are early adopters